Temple Tribal Fusion and Creating Ceremony

 Going through the rights of passage which puberty presented, my parents divorced and it was at this time my lost soul came across a book I will never forget…”Wicca a solitary practitioner’s guide”, by Scott Cunningham.
 This book explained to me the religion of Wicca through pagan origins.
 I learned for the first time that witches were not evil but wise people that cared for the wellbeing of the earth.
 Up until this moment in my life it never occurred to me that any other religions existed, nor that people worshiped gods, elements and the seasons of nature.
 My Soul opened as I cried with relief knowing these ways existed, I felt connected to my spirit again.

 As a little girl, I danced ballet, tap and gymnastics, making my way through adolescence on ecstatic dance floors and beyond.
 I witnessed my first belly dancer at a renaissance fair when i was 13yrs old, and become fascinated with her graceful movements that expressed to me the secrets of the divine feminine.
 My mother took me to my first yoga class during that same age.
-Yoga became the way in which I to responsibility of my healing process into my own body.
+Yoga became the way in which I took responsibility of my healing process into my own body.
 Dance is what would elevate my spirit.

 When I turned 18 I traveled to Europe and across America’s, and then I arrived in Hawaii, staying for 7 months.
 I worked on organic farms, stayed in a Hare Krishna community, and spent time on nude beaches learning how to fast and meditate.
 Then, I had my first experience of Ayahausca, re-birthing me into Supreme Spiritual Vitality.
 With attempts to focus my new spiritual awareness, I went to Prescott College in Arizona for a year to study environmental awareness, eco-psychology and dance.

 For awhile nothing in life made sense but my Yoga practice.
 So I dropped out of college and moved to Cali enrolling in my first Yoga course At Greenpath Yoga in SF.
-Again Yoga remained my template for stabilizing and taking care of my inner world.
+Again, Yoga remained my template for stabilizing and taking care of my inner world.
 I found strength and meaning in my studies which encouraged me to become a Teacher.

 Nomadic lifestyle took a hold of me, and all that made sense was deepening into yoga, dancing and discovering the magick of other cultures….primarily the jungles and sacred sites of central and south America.
 I followed my visions of dancing in temples and ended up in Guatemala, Invited by Mayan elders to hold space in their ceremonies with my sacred dances.
-I was given permission on the during the winter solstice ceremony to position these dances on the actual pyramids of Tikal, Guatemala.
+I was given permission during the winter solstice ceremony to position these dances on the actual pyramids of Tikal, Guatemala.
 I continued working in a local Guatemalan community teaching dance and expressive arts to the children of Project Ixcanaan.

 I moved out to grass valley region, and My life forever changed when I met Grace Fae.
 We resurrected our life-times of pain into the Goddess Temple and Created sanctuary for women to gather, feel safe and heal. we created new moon circles for women.
 We brought our vision of the red tent goddess temple to festivals, as we also created belly dance shows together offering our dances to the mother “ISIS”… Kalita Initiated us into the red-tent at women’s camp when I was 22 years old, and that’s when I celebrated what the meaning of my first blood was to me. …..